Documents and procedures

 For a trial to be of a high scientific and ethical standard, it is necessary to record it and report it with precision and clarity.
 Good documentation practice streamlines the conduct of a trial and ensures that the study results are credible and valid.
 The objective of documentation should be that a person not involved in the trial can audit the trial and reconstruct the course of events just by going through its documents.
 This objective protects both the study investigators and the participants.

 Key attributes for good documentation were first described by the United States Federal Drug Administration agency in the form of ‘ALCOA standard’ – an acronym for Attributable, Legible, Contemporaneous, Original and Accurate.
-ALCOA was further expanded to ALCOA plus with the addition of Complete, Consistent, Enduring and Available.
+ALCOA was further expanded with the addition of Complete, Consistent, Enduring, Available, Credible and Corroborated.

 Study documentation should be:

-Attributable: It is clear who provided the information.
-The identify of anyone who creates or modifies a record should be documented.
+Attributable: The identity of anyone who creates or modifies a record should be documented.

-Legible: It is essential that each word able to be read.
+Legible: It is essential that each word is able to be read.

 Original: Paper source documents need to be preserved and kept in their original form.